She longs for the perfect life...

 High school history teacher April Carter never asked to be an angel.
-When she dies in a school shooting, she should go to heaven like a normal person.
-Instead, she wakes up in the afterlife as an angel-in-training with the insufferable Damian as her mentor.
+When she dies at the young age of thirty, she should go to heaven like a normal person.
+Instead, she wakes up in the afterlife as an angel-in-training with Damian as her mentor.
+She had enough of the insufferable man in life.
+Now...

 She might as well be in hell.